 The following query constraints apply:

-If only scope is provided, and query is Nothing or all the properties on query return either Nothing or default values, then all records matching the indicated scope parameter are counted.
+If only scope is provided, and query is null or all the properties on query return either null or default values, then all records matching the indicated scope parameter are counted.

 If the UserInactiveSinceDate property is not equal to MaxValue, then the counted records are also filtered to return only those records associated with inactive users.
 The comparison includes records where the LastActivityDate property is less than or equal to the UserInactiveSinceDate property.

 Note that this method does not validate combinations of query parameters.
 For example, code can request a count of personalization state records associated with a specific user name in the shared scope.
 Because user names are not associated with shared information, the returned count would be zero.